OpenHack/openhack.github.com/albuquerque/index.markdown

 space so that we can pick up again in January.

 This is a call to action for all of the OpenHackers out there, too.
-If you, someone you work for, someone you know, has a space that can accomodate a group like OpenHackABQ please let me know.
+If you, someone you work for, someone you know, has a space that can accommodate a group like OpenHackABQ please let me know.
 If you have _any_ questions, do not hesitate to reach out to me.